Tsk1001/doc/docs/company_account.md

  ####Account settings

 In account settings you have an opportunity to edit the account information, name of account and it’s description.
-If your account is acting as *Publisher*, you should set the  [Postback URL] (http://docs.adrout.net/gen/postback-URL.html "Postback URL").
+If your account is acting as *Publisher*, you should set the  Postback URL

 * ####Account Access